jcbradbury/jcbradbury.github.io/_pages/stadium-financing.md

 **By [J.C.
 Bradbury](/)**

-This page explains how professional sports stadiums and arenas are financed, including the principal sources of private funding, public subsidies, taxes, bonds, and other government assistance.
+This page describes common ways that professional sports stadiums and arenas are publicly financed, including the principal sources public subsidies from taxes, bonds, and other government assistance.
 Much of the information is summarized from [Chapter 10](https://doi.org/10.1093/9780197820247.003.0010) of *This One Will Be Different*.

-Different taxes may somewhat change the distribution of the funding burden, but there is no way to eliminate the public cost of a stadium by selecting different tax instruments.
-Devoting resources for one purpose necessarily means not using them for something else.
+An important lesson is that different taxes may somewhat change the distribution of the funding burden, but there is no way to eliminate the public cost of a stadium by selecting certain tax instruments.
+Taxpayer-funded stadiums have opportunity costs: devoting resources for one purpose necessarily means not using them for something else.
 Spending hundreds of millions of taxpayer dollars on a stadium requires extracting that same amount of wealth from the tax jurisdiction, which means the community has money available to use for private and public consumption.

 >**Key takeaway:** No matter what funding mechanisms are used to pay for a stadium, the cost of public stadiums is primarily borne by local taxpayers.